And, in recognition of the various nationalities who’ve checked in here lately…

 My apologies to the Canadians.
 Couldn’t find a proper translation…

 Those who have been following this blog for any length of time know why I’m wishing you a Happy New Year in July.
-Under the 2011 is 2007 theory, tomorrow is the equivalent of December 31, 2007.
+Under the 2011 is 2007 theory, tomorrow is the equivalent of December 31, 2007 and the market is about to fall apart big time.

 It’s been almost three months since the parallels first occurred to me.
 Although the timetable has no doubt been thrown completely off by Congress’ apparent inability to do their phoney-baloney jobs, the pattern has held up remarkably well.